ARW4/ARW4/README.md

 # Bio

-Alex is currently working as a data analytics consultant for The Information Lab Alex graduated with a first class degree in Economics with Econometrics.
-His degree began as pure Economics, however whilst studying introduction to econometrics modules he quickly realised he loved working qith data.
+Alex currently works as a Data Analytics Consultant for The Information Lab where he helps clients make sense of data.
+Some examples of how Alex has helpped clients includes: converting a weekly 6+ hour process into a fully automated tableau prep flow, extracted data from APIs using R and alteyrx, creating dashboards for c-suite users to better understand their portfolio.

 # Certifications
 | Tableau Data Analyst | Power BI Data <br> Analyst Associate | Alteryx Designer |